-Wave 1: Initially, pupils receive inclusive and high-quality teaching for all in the classroom, which may include the provision of differentiated classwork.
+Wave 1: Initially, students receive inclusive and high-quality teaching for all in the classroom, which may include the provision of adapted classwork.
 Some students at this level may be on our concern list as we track and review their progress.
 These are discussed at our Inclusion Panel meetings.

-Wave 2: If concerns continue or increase, the pupil may be considered for intervention such as curriculum support, developing emotional wellbeing support plans etc. or referred for inhouse School Based Assessment which provides further insight into their learning potential.
+Wave 2: If concerns continue or increase, the student may be considered for intervention such as curriculum support, emotional wellbeing support plans etc. or referred for in-house School Based Assessment which provides further insight into their learning potential.
 This will generate a report that is shared with all stakeholders and may lead to further intervention to support progress.
 This can also include Access Arrangements and Concessions for public examinations.

-Wave 3: When a pupil does not make the expected progress at Wave 2, the young person will be targeted for further intensive support and intervention to support progress.
+Wave 3: When a student does not make the expected progress at Wave 2, the young person will be targeted for further intensive support and intervention to support progress.
 This may include support from outside agencies.

-4. What provision is made for pupils with SEND; with and without an Education and Health Care Plan (EHCP) in respect of:
+4. What provision is made for students with SEND; with and without an Education and Health Care Plan (EHCP) in respect of:

-a) What are the school's arrangements for assessing and reviewing progress of pupils with SEND?

-- Teachers carry out termly teacher assessment of all pupils using a range of sources including observations, classwork and class-based assessments. - Pupil progress meetings/discussions are held regularly enabling us to track and identify pupils who are not making expected national progress. - If teachers have concerns about pupil progress or attainment at Hendon School, parents will be contacted to discuss these concerns.
-This is also an opportunity for parents to share their views and any additional support can be agreed. - Interventions/support programmes are then implemented and monitored to ensure that the pupil makes accelerated progress.
+- a) What are the school's arrangements for assessing and reviewing progress of students with SEND? - Teachers carry out regular teacher assessments of all students using a range of sources including observations, classwork and class-based assessments. - Student progress meetings/discussions are held regularly enabling us to track and identify students who are not making expected national progress. - If teachers have concerns about student progress or attainment at Hendon School, parents will be contacted to discuss these concerns.
+This is also an opportunity for parents to share their views and any additional support can be agreed. - Interventions/support programmes are then implemented and monitored to ensure that the student makes accelerated progress.

-If a pupil is identified as having SEND, we will provide support that is 'additional to' or 'different from' the differentiation approached and learning arrangements normally provided as part of the high quality, personalised teaching available to all students.
+If a student is identified as having SEND, we will provide support that is 'additional to' or 'different from' the adaptive approach and learning arrangements normally provided as part of the high quality, personalised teaching available to all students.